unix/tcome/README.md

 ## FEATURES
 * Support login/register/manage
-* Users can publish articles and article review
+* Any users can publish articles
-* Article support comments
+* Support comments
 * Canonical interface(RESTfulAPI)，highly scalable
 * Search and more configuration
+* Elegant code
 * More features are under development...

 ## DEVELOP